MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/using-playfab-servers-to-host-games.md

 ## 5. Request game servers

-When a player needs multiplayer servers, it can allocated from the build's standby pool.
+When a player needs multiplayer servers, it can be allocated from the build's standby pool.
 This request can come from many sources, including PlayFab Matchmaking, a lobby or matchmaking service you operate, directly from a client calling PlayFab, and more.

 PlayFab Matchmaking service is a cross-platform matchmaking service that is able to automatically allocate PlayFab Multiplayer Servers.
 For more information how to activate server allocation, see [Integrating matchmaking with PlayFab Multiplayer Servers](../matchmaking/multiplayer-servers.md).